pyepics/pyepics/_sources/installation.rst.txt

 ~~~~~~~~~~~~~~~

 PyEpics works with Python version 2.7, 3.5, or 3.6.
 It is supported and
-regularly used and tested on 64-bit Linux, 64-bit Mac OSX, 64-bit Windows,
+regularly used and tested on 64-bit Linux, 64-bit Mac OSX, 64-bit Windows.
-and 32-bit Windows.
-It should still work on 32-bit Linux, and may work with
+It should still work on 32-bit Windows, 32-bit Linux, and on Linux with ARM
+processors, such as raspberry Pi, but these are tested regularly.
+It
+appears to work with Python 3.7, but this has tested much.
+It may also
-older versions of Python, but these are rarely tested.
-For Windows, use of
+work with older versions of Python (such as 3.4), but these are not
+tested.
+For Windows, pyepics has been reported to work with IronPython
-pyepics with IronPython (Python written with .NET) has been recently
-reported, but is not routinely tested.
+(Python written with .NET), but this is not routinely tested.

 The EPICS Channel Access library Version 3.14 or higher is required for
 pyepics to actually communicate with Epics variables.
 Specifically, the